rostro36/Notes/Big Data/Week 12/12_questions.md

 </details>
 <details><summary>How is atomicity achieved in Neo4j? </summary>

-- Data only gets written if is wholly done, either by memory flush or written in the write ahead log.
+- Data only gets written if it is wholly done, either by memory flush or written in the write ahead log.

 </details>
 <details><summary>How is recoverability achieved in Neo4j? </summary>